maz2198/Natural-Language-Processing/README.md

 ## Topic Modelling: Domestic Violence Application

+The website and application can be viewed at [Domestic Violence: Topic Modelling](https://bfdelavega.wixsite.com/misitio).

 This project was completed with my colleagues Adelina Akhsanova, Nisrine Ferahi, Begona Frigolet, Mohamed Amer and Prasanth Chakka.

 ## Real or Not: Tweets Disaster Classification